mohitpai/journey-optimizer.en/help/using/building-journeys/testing-the-journey.md

 Note that when you first trigger a business event, you cannot change the business event definition in the same test session.
 You can only make the same individual or a different individual enter the journey passing the same or another identifier.
 If you want to change business event parameters, you must stop and start again test mode.

 ## Viewing the logs {#viewing_logs}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_test_logs"
+>title="Test mode logs"
+>abstract="You can view the test results.
+This page displays the journey’s current information in JSON format.
+A button allows you to copy entire nodes.
+You need to manually refresh the page to update the journey’s test results."

 The **[!UICONTROL Show log]** button allows you to view the test results.
 This page displays the journey’s current information in JSON format.
 A button allows you to copy entire nodes.
 You need to manually refresh the page to update the journey’s test results.